OpenMarket – May 31, 2021

 3 Text-enabled toll-free (TETF) numbers

 This is a service that allows businesses to “text enable” existing toll-free phone numbers, so they have one number customers can either text or call them on.
-These TETF numbers have a high throughput (though not quite as high as short codes) and are secure and approved for business use.
+These TETF numbers have a high throughput (though not as high as short codes) and are secure and approved for business use.

 In summary, 10DLC and TETF are messaging options for businesses that want to start messaging quickly and easily without the higher cost sometimes associated with short codes.

 10DLC vetting requirements

-An example of a use likely to be judged as low risk would be two-factor authorization (2FA).
+An example of a use case likely to be judged as low risk would be two-factor authorization (2FA).
 That’s because consumers have asked for this traffic, they respond to it, and it’s safe and necessary.

 On the other end of the scale are promotional marketing campaigns, as there’s a potential for these campaigns to be sent to consumers who may not have been opted into the campaign correctly.

 Businesses that can demonstrate the quality of their traffic will enjoy optimum throughput and timely delivery of messages from all carriers.

 The end of P2P long codes and shared short codes for A2P messaging

 Mobile operators will use firewalls and other software techniques to rid their routes of traffic from unsanctioned long code and shared short codes that don’t meet their qualifying criteria.